 Are the children identifiable within the school as ‘free place’ pupils?

-No. The process is confidential and pupils on 100% bursaries will not be identified.
+No. The process is confidential and children on 100% Bursaries will not be identified.

 Are there any costs involved at all?

 Parents will be invited to make a contribution towards the costs that they would normally incur in providing for their children.
 This would include, for example, a boarding pupil who would otherwise be fed at home or the cost of lunches for day pupils.
-Charges would also be payable for individual tuition for sports coaching, music lessons and any specialist learning support.
+Charges would also be payable for individual tuition for sports coaching, music lessons and any specialist learning support at a reduced rate.

 What does the 100% bursary cover?

 The bursary will cover all boarding or day fees and, depending on financial circumstances, will also provide funding for other specific essential academic activities.
-An example of additional support that would be considered for funding would include academic field trips.
-Additional funding needs would be assessed on a case-by-case basis.
+Examples of additional support that would be considered for funding would include academic field trips.
+Additional funding needs would be assessed on a case by case basis.